Volume 2 Number 4

 Download PDF

-of meaning and the multilingual existence
+5. Experiences of meaning and the

-Abstract.
-The aim of the article is
+The aim of the article is to analyse the

-and text-understanding, focusing on the comparative analysis of experiences of
+text-understanding, focusing on the comparative analysis of experiences of

 meaning in native language, Romanian and English in the case of Hungarian